jingxp/Breast_density_estimation_in_MRI/README.md

 Radiomics feature extraction was performed with pyradiomics.
 The extraction pipe line could be found at https://github.com/Astarakee/Radiomics_pipeline.

 ## Deep learning models
+The 3D model was implemented in pytorch, the original implemetation could be found at https://github.com/shijianjian/EfficientNet-PyTorch-3D

-The deep learning models could be found at https://drive.google.com/drive/folders/1TZ4iygIOGw-gSCM3Qi8QQlD0qEwlAG0y?usp=share_link.
+The trained models could be found at https://drive.google.com/drive/folders/1TZ4iygIOGw-gSCM3Qi8QQlD0qEwlAG0y?usp=share_link.
 Please dowonlad the deep learning models and place under ./models/